Submodule codes as spherical codes in buildings: Abstract

 \section{Abstract}

-In this paper, we give a generalization of subspace codes by means of codes of modules over finite commutative chain rings.
-We define the new class of Sperner codes and use results from extremal combinatorics to prove the optimality of such codes in different cases.
+We give a generalization of subspace codes by means of codes of modules over finite commutative chain rings.
+We define a new class of Sperner codes and use results from extremal combinatorics to prove the optimality of such codes in different cases.
 Moreover, we explain the connection with Bruhat--Tits buildings and show how our codes are the buildings' analogue of spherical codes in the Euclidean sense.